 - Centralized Accounts Payable Invoicing

 - PaymentPlus: How It Works

 - Sales Tax: Davis Campus versus City of Davis

-Invoices related to purchase orders created in Kuali are entered by the Supply Chain Invoicing team (with a few exceptions).
-All invoices must include a valid PO number.
+Invoices and credit memos related to Purchase Orders created in the Kuali Financial System (KFS) are entered by the Supply Chain Management Accounts Payable Invoicing team (with a few exceptions).

-- Invoices are generally processed by the invoicing team within 3-5 business days.
+Invoices are generally processed by the central invoicing team within 3-5 business days.

 - Payments are made to the supplier via check, ACH, wire or credit card.